devbutlazy/SSH-Controller/README.md

 > Dear PyGui library (for the GUI)

 ## Installation
 `1.` First, ensure you have Python installed.
-If not, download it from [Python Official Website](https://www.python.org/downloads/).:-
+If not, download it from [Python Official Website](https://www.python.org/downloads/).
-`2.` Install the required libraries using pip::-
+`2.` Install the required libraries using pip:
 ```
 pip install paramiko dearpygui
 ```